Superlinear Hall angle and carrier mobility from non-Boltzmann magnetotransport in the spatially disordered Yukawa-Sachdev-Ye-Kitaev model on a square lattice: Summary of main results

-Further analysis confirms that such superlinearity is enhanced at weak interactions and small doping $\Delta n$, i.e.\@, close to particle-hole symmetry $n=0.5$ according to Eq.\@ (\ref{eq:n_def}), as observed from Fig.\@ \ref{fig:cotTheta_fixedn_logscale}.
+Further analysis confirms that such superlinearity is enhanced at weak interactions and small doping $\Delta n$, i.e.\@, close to particle-hole symmetry $n=0.5$ according to Eq\@. (\ref{eq:n_def}), as observed from Fig\@. \ref{fig:cotTheta_fixedn_logscale}.
 Within the scanned parameter space, the maximum exponent is $\alpha\approx 1.45$ of $\left|\cot[\Theta_H(T)]\right|\propto T^\alpha$ in the crossover regime of the present 2D-YSYK model, while keeping the system at criticality at $T=0$.
-Further increase of $\alpha$ occurs by detuning the system from the QCP; see Sec.\@ \ref{Distance_QCP}.
+Further increase of $\alpha$ occurs by detuning the system from the QCP; see Sec. \ref{Distance_QCP}.
 The dependence of $\alpha$ on doping and interactions, with highest values found at weak coupling, is qualitatively consistent with observations in strange metals \cite{Chien-1991,Harris-1992,Ando-1999}, although the lack of quantitative agreement is reflected by an overall smaller superlinearity exponents in the theory, with respect to the ones fitted from experimental data.
-However, refinements in the employed bandstructure (e.g.\@, introduction of second nearest-neighbour hoppings), finite one-body impurity potential $v$ \cite{Guo-2024,Li-2024}, and temperature-dependent carrier densities \cite{Putzke-2021}, could improve the quantitative comparison of our model with experiments, as further discussed in Sec.\@ \ref{Discussion}.
+However, refinements in the employed bandstructure (e.g.\@, introduction of second nearest-neighbour hoppings), finite one-body impurity potential $v$ \cite{Guo-2024,Li-2024}, and temperature-dependent carrier densities \cite{Putzke-2021}, could improve the quantitative comparison of our model with experiments, as further discussed in Sec. \ref{Discussion}.

-In the following, we provide more technical information on the 2D-YSYK interaction model assumed in our calculations, and on the Kubo formalism employed to numerically compute the linear-in-$B$ conductivities at fixed fermion density.
+In the following, we provide more technical information on the 2D-YSYK interaction model assumed in our calculations, on the structure of spatially disordered bosonic couplings, on the self-consistent adjustment of chemical potential as a function of interaction and temperature, and on the Kubo formalism employed to numerically compute the linear-in-$B$ conductivities at fixed fermion density.